Your story matters.

 If you’ve been through it, your story could be the lifeline another parent needs.

 When I was at my lowest, the thing I wanted most was to hear from someone who had survived what I was surviving.
 Not a therapist.
 Not a textbook.
-A parent who had been in the dark and found the light.
+A parent who had been through it.

-If that’s you — if you’ve navigated your child’s mental health crisis and come out the other side — I’d love to hear from you.
+If that’s you, if you’ve navigated your child’s mental health crisis and made meaningful progress, I’d love to hear from you.
 Your story doesn’t have to be polished.
 It doesn’t have to have a neat ending.
 It just has to be real.

 How Your Words Will Be Used